 Softball Season Recap

 A few weeks later, both Cassie and Jamie Young were named to the All-Central Region list by the National Fastpitch Coaches Association.
 Cassie was one of 15 student-athletes to earn All-Region First Team honors while Jamie was one of 15 selections for the All-Region Third Team.
-It marked just the third time since 2007 that multiple members of the Saint Mary's softball team have been recognized with All-Region accolades by the NFCA.
+It marked just the fourth time since 2008 that multiple members of the Saint Mary's softball team have been recognized with All-Region accolades by the NFCA.